 Proposition: Sponsor my further studies and I will create long-term sustainable solutions for the autistic community.
-Specifically, I will create (1) a special course that can help adult autistics without intellectual disabilities thrive in mainstream society, and (2) create a non-profit pan-Asian organisation run by autistics that will care for the entire autistic community (including non-speaking autistics who require external support and care).
+Specifically, I will create (1) a special course that can help adult autistics without intellectual disabilities thrive in mainstream society, and (2) create a non-profit Asian-focused international network led by autistics that will empower/support the autistic community (including non-speaking autistics who require external support and care).

 Why are the existing ways for helping autistics inadequate?

 Most of what people do for adult autistics without intellectual disability are classified into three categories: